MICROSOFT INTERNET EXPLORER

 This button is useful if you wish to return to a previously viewed page, to either read something you have missed, or perhaps to return to a menu page.
-If you click and hold down the left mouse button on this icon, a drop-down list will appear from which you can select Web pages to jump to, without having to click the "Back" icon many times.
+A drop-down menu will appear by clicking the small down arrow image to the right of the "Back" icon, from which you can select Web pages to jump to, without having to click the "Back" icon many times.

 The Forward Icon

-This button is not often active,and often shown as a negative.
-This button becomes useful when you have used the "Back" icon to view previously visited pages, and wish to move forward or return to the page you began moving back from.
-If you click and hold down the left mouse button on this icon, a drop-down list will appear from which you can select Web pages to jump to, without having to click the "Forward" icon many times.
+This button is not always active, as it is often shown as a negative.
+This button is useful when you have used the "Back" icon to view previous visited pages, and wish to move forward or return to the page you began moving back from.
+A drop-down menu will appear by clicking the small down arrow image to the right of the "Forward" icon, from which you can select Web pages to jump to, without having to click the "Forward" icon many times.

 Clicking this icon will reload the current Web page you are on.
 This function is useful if the Web page updates frequently.
 The cache memory area stores Web sites you have previously been to, and loads them faster off your hard drive, instead of off the Internet.
-Now in order to update this cache and to see the most up to date data on the page, you are required to click the "Reload" icon.
+To update this cache and to see the most of the up to date data on the page, you are required to click the "Refresh" icon.

 The Home Icon

-Clicking this simple function allows you to return to your set "Home" page, that your browser defaults to upon opening.
-The "Home" page can be set in the "Preferences..." function, under the "Edit" menu.
+Clicking this simple function allows you to return to your set "Home" page that your browser defaults to after opening.
+The "Home" page can be set in the "Internet Options" function, under the "Tools" menu.